Therval/Dashboard-Project---Karlsruhe-Strasbourg/README.md

 ## Dataset

-The dataset is a record of 283014 published scientific papers.
+The dataset contains all deep learning papers (identified through keyword search in title and abstract) in the WoS core collection.
+There are 283014 entries of published scientific papers.

 - `PY`: Publication year (integer)
 - `SC`: Fields of science (string/category)